 The default setting is Streaming, which enables unbounded streaming of target data directly to your host using a 1MB buffer.
 You can also use one of the following store-and-forward buffers:

-If you select one of these sizes, the capture ends when the buffer is full.
-This prevents the intrusion caused by streaming data from the target to the host.
+If you select one of these sizes, the capture ends when the buffer is full, which prevents the intrusion that is caused by streaming data from the target to the host.

 - Select this checkbox to ensure that Streamline

 records call stacks.
-This greatly improves the visibility of the behavior of
+This option greatly improves the visibility of the

 sends from the target to the host.
-Make sure you compile your EABI images
+Ensure that you compile your EABI images

 and libraries with frame pointers enabled using the